Skip to content

 Count the Monkeys

-Posted in first grade, kindergarten, and picture book lesson
+Posted in picture book lesson

 Kindergarteners and first graders sure did have fun this week in the Jackson Library counting the monkeys!
 We read this hilarious book by Mac Barnett and then the kids designed their own monkey counting page like the ones that DIDN’T appear in the story!
 At the computer station, they played a monkey numerical order game and checked out books.
 Fun!